SamRivasDorado/DiES/ReadMe.txt

 · DiES_core.py: contains what is needed to construct the key objects (the cracks and the model classes), and calcualte displacements and stresses
 · Modeling_functions.py: contains the functions which run the two key types of models (described below) which can be run with the code in the current version
-· Helper_functions.py: contains multiple functions to perform miscelaneous operations used in other parts of the program · Running_Models.py: contains the simplified instructions to run the two types of models
+· Helper_functions.py: contains multiple functions to perform miscelaneous operations used in other parts of the program · Running_Models.py: contains the simplified instructions to run the two types of models.
+THIS IS THE USER FILE.

 As stated above, the current code is designed so that it is useful to perform two types of models:
   1 - Model the displacements and stresses induced by a crack, which may be opening, closing, and/or shearing, due to tractions acting orthogonal and/or parallel to it,